JvanKatwijk/terminal-DAB-xxx/README.md

 dab-cmdline options are

-	-C Channel
-	-B channel to be added to user defined channel list -A name	 select the audio channel (portaudio)
+	-C Channel to be added to user defined channel list -A name	 select the audio channel (portaudio)

 for pluto: